 The Edwardian period derived it's name from the reign of Edward VII (Queen Victoria’s son), who took the throne in Great Britain in 1901.
 His reign marked society's return to the height of its elegance and sophistication.

+The overall style of the times was light, graceful, and delicate.
+Most prominent motifs were bows, ribbons, bow knots, lace, flowers, and even sporting events.
+Roman, Ancient Greek, Napoleonic, and French Baroque influences were all evident in Edwardian jewelry styles.
+Edwardian jewelry heavily emphasized showcasing brilliant diamonds.
+Granted that colorful gemstones like emeralds, rubies, sapphires, aquamarines, and green demantoid garnets were also used, the diamonds were, nonetheless, the real focal point.
 It was during the Edwardian period that advances in metal fabrication marked the beginning of the use of platinum in jewelry.
 This helps with jewelry dating, for if a piece contains platinum, it would have been made in the early 20th century or later.

 Art Deco 1915 - 1935

 "Art Deco" is an abbreviation of a event's name, the “Exposition Internationale de Arts Decoratifs et Industriels Moderns” which took place in Paris in 1925.
 This is where the style was first exhibited.
 Art Deco concepts can be described as geometric and symmetrical, and when lines were used, they did not swirl like those of the Art Nouveau period; they were straight and angled or they curved in a gradual and sweeping manner.